-Suspension is a sanction that terminates the student's enrollment at the university for a specified period of time.
-Satisfactory completion of specified stipulations may be required for readmission reenrollment at the end of the suspension period.
-Under special circumstances, the hearing body may hold the imposition of suspension in abeyance, which would allow for the students continued enrollment so long as the student adheres to all stipulations, restrictions, or conditions imposed by the hearing body.
+Suspension is a sanction that terminates the student's enrollment at the university for a specified time period.
+Satisfactory completion of specified stipulations may be required for reenrollment at the end of the suspension period.
+Under special circumstances, the hearing body may hold the imposition of suspension in abeyance, which would allow for the student's continued enrollment so long as the student adheres to all stipulations, restrictions, or conditions imposed by the hearing body.